mhahsler/seriation/README.md

 data.](http://dx.doi.org/10.1016/j.ejor.2016.08.066) (read the
 [preprint](https://michael.hahsler.net/research/paper/EJOR_seriation_2016.pdf)).

-The following methods are available for matrices:
+The following methods are available to reorder rows and columns of
+matrices:

 -   **BEA** - Bond Energy Algorithm to maximize the measure of effectiveness (ME)
+-   **CA** - calculates a correspondence analysis of a matrix of frequencies and reorders according to the scores on a correspondence analysis dimension
 -   **Identity** permutation
--   **PCA** - First principal component or angle on the projection on the first two principal components
+-   **PCA** - orders along the first principal component or angle on the projection on the first two principal components
 -   **Random** permutation
 -   **TSP** - Traveling sales person solver to maximize ME